-Since you have taken our advice and decided to file the Traffic Ticket and plead not guilty, you now need to know where to file the ticket.
-Since Toronto is such a large city, you must first determine what location you need to go to in order to file the ticket.
+Since you have taken our advice, you decided to file the Traffic Ticket and plead not guilty.
+Now, you must determine what location you need to go to in order to file the ticket.
 There are three ticket-filing locations in Toronto.
 You can figure out what location you need to go to by looking in the top left-hand corner.
 You will see a four-digit Icon Code; this code tells you where you can file your ticket.
-We have listed below the Icon Code and the address where you need to file your ticket.
+The Icon Code and the address where you need to file your ticket can be found below.

 Icon Code: 4860

 Any Traffic Ticket in Toronto with the icon code of 4860 can be filed at Old City Hall, Lower Level located at 60 Queen Street West, Toronto, Ontario, M5H 2M4.

 A Traffic Ticket in Toronto with the icon code of 4862 can be filed at the York Civic Centre located at 2700 Eglinton Avenue West, Toronto, Ontario, M6M 1V1.